 - No water protection

-Stuffing a big battery in a phone leads to one thing - increased weight.
-That's one of the first things you'll notice about the Moto G7 Power - it's a pretty hefty device.
-Weighing in at 193g, it's heavier than most flagship phones, while its 9.3mm thickness makes it feel pretty substantial too.
+Stuffing a big battery in a phone leads to one thing: increased weight.
+That's one of the first things you'll notice about the Moto G7 Power - it's a pretty hefty and substantial device, more so than most flagship phones.

-The design doesn't deviate too much from previous Moto G outings, coming here in black, blue or a violet gradient colour (which we've not seen).
+The design doesn't deviate too much from previous Moto G outings, coming here in black, blue or a violet gradient colour.
 For the black phone it's a glossy finish and no sooner have you lifted it out of the box as it will covered in fingerprints.
 But there is a clear case in the box which does a great job of protecting the phone and making it super grippy, although it does make the phone even fatter.

 The Power's design is a little conservative and compared to some of the fancy finishes now available it's hardly exciting - but retailers are always telling us that people buy "safe" colours, so perhaps that's by intention.